eromatiya/the-glorious-dotfiles/README.md

 # NOTE
-+ I will be focusing on floppy setup right now.
-Other setups are under revisions.
 + This setup will not mostly work out of the box because:
   - It is only tested and configured on a 1366x768 resolution (Lenovo x230)
   - Some dependencies are not currently installed